johnae/whynot/README.md

 # Run tests
 devenv shell cargo test

 # Check code quality
 devenv shell cargo clippy --all-targets

 # Start the web server
 devenv shell cargo run --bin whynot-web

+# Start the terminal interface
+devenv shell cargo run --bin whynot-tui
 ```

 ## Architecture

-- **Types**: Comprehensive Rust structs for all notmuch JSON formats
+- **Types**: Comprehensive Rust structs for all notmuch JSON formats with serde support
-- **Client**: Unified trait-based interface supporting local and SSH execution
+- **Client**: Unified trait-based interface supporting local and SSH execution with connection pooling
+- **Mail Sending**: Complete msmtp integration with local/remote support and connection testing
-- **Web**: Axum-based server with Askama templates and GitHub-inspired styling
+- **Web**: Axum-based server with Askama templates, GitHub-inspired styling, and HTMX interactivity
+- **TUI**: Full ratatui-based terminal interface with vim-like navigation and complete functionality
+- **Configuration**: Unified system with CLI/environment/file precedence and comprehensive validation
-- **Testing**: Integration tests with temporary notmuch databases
+- **Testing**: Extensive test suite with temporary notmuch databases and integration testing

 ## Contributing

-It's early days, so don't expect much stability in the APIs.
-That said, if you find bugs or have ideas for improvements, issues and PRs are welcome.
+The core functionality is complete and stable, but there's always room for improvement!
+If you find bugs, have ideas for enhancements, or want to contribute new features, issues and PRs are welcome.
+Please see [DEVELOPMENT.md](./DEVELOPMENT.md) for development guidelines.

 ## License